 WETI - Flensburg University of Applied Sciences

 Since its foundation in 2010 the Wind Energy Technology Institute has taken research on wind energy in a storm.
 The researchers at the WETI are particularly interested in the control of wind turbines, questions on grid integration, and tower concepts.

 The Advisory Board is the supportive body for the decision-making of the task.
 The Advisory Board consists of experts from academia and industry selected by the Operating Agent with strong expertise in one of Task 32’s Application Areas.

 The tasks and responsibilities of the Advisory Board Members are:

-- Advise on decisions for location, time, and content of general meeting
+- Advice on decisions for location, time, and content of the general meeting

-- Advise on decisions for workshops topics and nomination of workshop leaders
+- Advice on decisions for workshops topics and nomination of workshop leaders

 - Overall progress control against task objectives and recommendations on modifications if deemed necessary